clij/clijx-assistant/readme.md

 If you use CLIJx-assistant, pleace cite it:

-Robert Haase, Akanskha Jain, Stephane Rigaud, Daniela Vorkel, Pradeep Rajasekhar, Theresa Suckert, Talley J Lambert, Juan Nunez-Iglesias, Daniel P Poole, Pavel Tomancak, Eugene W Myers.
+Robert Haase, Akanksha Jain, Stephane Rigaud, Daniela Vorkel, Pradeep Rajasekhar, Theresa Suckert, Talley J Lambert, Juan Nunez-Iglesias, Daniel P Poole, Pavel Tomancak, Eugene W Myers.
 Interactive design of GPU-accelerated Image Data Flow Graphs and cross-platform deployment using multi-lingual code generation.
 [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2020.11.19.386565v1)

 CLIJx-Assistant is under development and is subject to change.
 Give it a try and let us know what you think!